 Systems are in place to encourage the reporting of concerns.
 In addition to our own internal processes, employees and suppliers are encouraged to use our Confidential Reporting System to report any concerns they may have.
 This is an independently run service which enables concerns about any aspect of how we operate to be reported on a confidential (or anonymous) basis.
-The number of confidential helpline calls received is monitored and reviewed by the Company's Compliance and Integrity Committee which meets quarterly and reports to the Tata Steel UK board on a regular basis.
-The Audit Committee of Tata Steel Europe Limited, as the main holding company for the Tata Steel Europe Group of companies also receive updates on a bi-annual basis.
+The number of confidential helpline calls received is monitored and reviewed by the Company's Compliance and Integrity Committee which comprises senior management representatives and meets quarterly.
+The Audit Committee of Tata Steel Europe Limited, as the main holding company for the Tata Steel Europe Group of companies also receive reports on a bi-annual basis.
 Any reported concerns are investigated thoroughly.
-No reports were received or investigations undertaken in respect of modern slavery or human trafficking during the 2021-22 financial year.
+No reports were received or investigations undertaken in respect of modern slavery or human trafficking during the 2022-23 financial year.